-Examples of career fields include: teaching, sales, human relations, customer service, social services, management, public relations, advertising, media, fund raising, law, politics, and publishing.
+Examples of career fields include: teaching, community outreach, sales, people operations, human resources, recruiting, customer service, social services, management, public relations, advertising, social media, business development, fundraising, law, politics, and publishing.
 Of these more than a dozen possible career paths, the U.S. Department of Labor claims that at least nine will be the biggest generators of new jobs over the next ten years.

 The Department of Labor states that among the most important qualities for high job performance are: listening, speaking, creative thinking, decision making, problem solving, reasoning, self-esteem, sociability, self management, integrity, and honesty.
 All these are skills and qualities that can be developed in the Communication Studies major.